 $600 CAD

 Intensive I provides the conceptual foundations of Neufeld's approach.
-Participants are equipped to use the constructs of attachment, maturation and vulnerability to view children and their problems three-dimensionally.
+Participants are equipped to use the constructs of attachment, maturation, and vulnerability to view children and their problems three-dimensionally.

 Starts October 16, 2025